 Two Distinct Areas of Study

-New as of Fall 2019, M-School offers two tracks of study within the M-School program: Strategy & Brand Management, and Content Creation.
-See which track is right for you by taking this quiz and reading more about the various roles in creative marketing.
+M-School offers two areas of study within the M-School curriculum: Strategy & Brand Management, and Content Creation.
+See which types of courses are right for you by taking this quiz and reading more about the various roles in creative marketing.

 Strategy & Brand Management Focus is on advertising and branding strategy, media planning, account and client management, full funnel and performance marketing (paid search and paid social media).

 Content Creation Focus is on creating compelling branded content, learning app development and video pre- and post-production tools and techniques, and how to develop full-funnel content that works throughout the digital/social media landscape.
-Students in this track will develop a creative portfolio of their work.
+Students with this focus will develop a creative portfolio of their work.
 This focus is geared towards those who would like to further develop and apply their skills in creative writing, graphic design, video, storytelling, social media, photography, app and website development and more.

 Future-Proof & Real-World Ready